 There are numerous types of soups, depending on the ingredients.
 It’s mainly a combination of vegetables or meat with water or stock.
 Soup is always eaten warm or hot.

 This fruit is well-known for its bright red color, characteristic aroma, sweet taste, and juicy texture.
 It’s usually eaten fresh and raw, but it can also be used in different desserts, jellies, and jams.
+Make sure they’re fresh especially if using in a strawberry smoothie.

 Soda or soft drink is made from carbonated water, an artificial or natural flavoring, and a sweetener such as sugar, fruit juice, or high-fructose corn syrup.